PROTOVORE: The Artificial Digestive System That Could Teach Robots to Eat Energy

 The second stop is environmental.

 Flowers bloom earlier.
 Pollinators arrive later.
+Nature misses appointments.

-The third stop hit me hardest.
+The third stop is social.

-We’ve engineered human life into strange isolation chambers.
 Urbanization separated people from ecological participation.
 Kids can identify app icons faster than native pollinators.
+Entire generations now experience nature as scenery instead of relationship.

 The Rabbit Hole